Program supports students with a CEME Undergraduate Research and

 China 2013-Team PKUI Peking University/University of Illinois

-Peking University and the University of Illinois are working as a team to pursue innovative design methods and drawing on mutual strengths and expertise.
+Peking University and the University of Illinois are working as a team to pursue innovative design methods while relying on mutual strengths and expertise.
 The PKU+UIUC 2013 Solar Decathlon China entry seeks to meet the Chinese market’s need for a refuge from overcrowded cities and to turn that desire into a generative living cycle.
-Drawing from China’s rich architectural roots and current leadership in technology the home is designed with history and progress at its core.
+Drawing from China’s rich architectural roots and current leadership in technology, the home is designed with history and progress at its core.

 Power and Energy Wiki Site